dustinpfister/blog_posts/_posts/js-array-reduce.md

 ## 1 - The basics of array reduce in javaScript

-So to start off with in this section I will be going over some very simple examples of the array reduce method.
-Understanding the basic idea of the method is maybe not as simple as what is going on with some other array prototype methods.
+To start off with in this section I will be going over some very simple examples of the array reduce method just for the sake of getting the very basics out of the way.
+Understanding the basic idea of the method is maybe not as simple as what is going on with some other array prototype methods such as the array for each method.
 If you find yourself in a situation in which you are getting a little frustrated with array reduce, it might be called for to take a breath, step back for a moment, and just work out a few simple examples of the method to get a better sense of what the core functionally of the array reduce method is.

+In this section I have made the assumption that you have at least a little background with javaScript, and how to work out some simple code examples in one kind of environment or another.
+If this is not the case you might want to look into some kind of [getting started with javaScript type post](/2018/11/27/js-getting-started/) first.

 ### The source code examples in this post are on Github